realityforge/redfish/README.md

 # TODO

 * Enhance Json DSL
+    * Enhance domain configuration so can be shutdown if "created"
+    * Add tests for domain interpretation
     * Enable removal of un defined jms_resource/admin_object elements.
     * Raise an exception if any unprocessed data unless attribute starts with _
     * Allow global ordering of items across elements.
 Make priority a string with two numbers?
 "10:10"

-* Enhance domain task to add:
-    * Interpreter integration for create/delete

 * Extract per glassfish version config files that include all settings that are version specific such as logging levels, logging attributes, jvm properties, realm_types etc